ScalaWilliam/git-work/documentation/glossary.md

 A history of the changes to the project's files.

+## Git Work Man

+The person responsible for running this project.

 ## GitHub

 Free and commercial service that hosts and manages Git Repositories.